Drone Photography Tips and Tricks

 Second, this type of photos can give your spectator something which he or she can immediately connect to or even relate in some case.
 This connection in the other hand makes the photo even more powerful, as the spectators can feel what is there to feel.

-After all, what better ways to convey emotions and telling a story other than using real human and use them to tell the story.
+After all, what better ways to convey emotions and telling a story other than using real humans and use them to tell the story.

 These fifteen elements or ideas are some of the basics of what makes a beautiful photo.
 Use these elements of surprise in your photos and you will get some amazing looking images.

 In nighttime drone photography, using long exposure is not uncommon.
 Taking these shots are relatively easy, as most of the drone uses stabilized camera gimbal.
 Just crank up the shutter speed first, then point at something you want to capture and press the shutter.
 If you are to capture objects with illuminating light like cars, boats or any other objects, you will end up taking something with cool light trails.
 But in the daylight situation, it is a completely different story.
 Even if you use long exposure with the smallest aperture and lowest possible ISO you will end up getting an overexposed photo.
 It is almost inevitable that you won’t get a perfectly exposed photo.

 This is where the ND filter comes into play.
 ND filter refers to the natural density filter.
 This prevents extra sunlight to enter into the lens, thus allowing you to use longer shutter speed in the daylight condition without overexposing the whole photo.
 You can use it to smooth out the trail of a fountain or the wave on the shore.
 They help to create a motion blur due to the longer shutter speed.
 This is great for time-lapse where you need more of a natural, active feel to moving objects.